kavia-common/network-management-5556-5684/BackendAPIService/README.md

 1) Configure environment
    - Copy `.env.example` to `.env` and fill in values (prefer MONGODB_URI).
-   - If using a configuration panel that exposes variables with REACT_APP_ prefix (e.g. `REACT_APP_MONGODB_URI`), ensure your deployment maps them to the backend variables listed above (without the REACT_APP_ prefix).
+   - If using a configuration panel that exposes variables with REACT_APP_ prefix (e.g. `REACT_APP_MONGODB_URI`), the backend will automatically map these to the corresponding backend variables at runtime if the direct MONGODB_* variables are not set.
+You may still prefer setting MONGODB_* directly for clarity.

 2) Install dependencies
 ```